-The Corporation's consolidated financial statements consolidate those of its subsidiary.
+The Corporation's condensed consolidated interim financial statements consolidate those of its subsidiary.
 The Corporation's subsidiary is:

 Percentage of ownership Jurisdiction Principal activity CBay Minerals Inc. 100% Canada Mineral exploration

 All transactions and balances between the Corporation and its subsidiary are eliminated on consolidation, including unrealized gains and losses on transactions between the companies.